UDIVs/Taxi_Fare_Prediction/README.md

     - From variable Date\_time\_of\_pickup we extracted minutes, hour, day, weekday, time of day, month and year for classifying/stratifying the utilization effect in different time and days.

+- Discarding Redundant Variables: Given below variables have been dropped which are not relevant or have been used in deriving new variables before model building.

 *Table-3: List of Discarded Variables*
 | Column                | Description                                               |